 The Cost of Climate Change

-Perhaps the biggest challenge of our generation, and future generations – climate change.
+Perhaps the biggest challenge of our generation, and future generations, is climate change.
 The increasing of global temperatures because of greenhouse gas emissions, is one that has been studied extensively in economics.
 One study on the subject from 2006, commonly called the Stern Review after it’s author Howard Stern, was particularly influential.

 The Stern Review was commissioned by the British government under Tony Blair to try to quantify the costs of climate change.
 The Review took a global and very long-term perspective.